simonebonato/katacoda-scenarios/CI_CLM/step5.md

 that will show up on the pull request page.

 CML can easily display a `.md` file using the command cml-send-comment.
-So after running the `main.py` file, write the following commands
+So in the yaml file, after running the `python main.py`, write the following commands